Rohanshankar16/corporate-workforce-management/README.md

 # Corporate Workforce Management

 A web application designed to manage corporate workforce data through a MySQL database.
-This project demonstrates the integration of a Node.js backend with a MySQL database to handle employees, departments, projects, and their interdependencies.
+This project demonstrates the integration of a Node.js backend with a MySQL database to handle employees, departments, projects, and their interdependencies

 ---